EIS-Bonn/SeBiDa/README.md

 # SeBiDa
 Hi, in this repo you find (gradually) the code of SeBiDA.
 In its core, SeBiDa contains two components: (1) is the Non-Semantic Loading, which in turn conatains a Semantic Lifting component, and (2) Semantic Data Loading.

-As it is the main novelty of SeBiDa, we provide, for now, only the code of Semantic-Loading Loading.
+As it is the main novelty of SeBiDa, we provide, for now, only the code of Semantic Data Loading.
 The other components may be added in the future.

 [Apache Spark](http://spark.apache.org) is used for both Semantic and Non-Semantic Loading, and for the querying.